LinuxBozo/jsonresume-theme-kendall/README.md

 * Bitbucket
 * Gitlab

-Every single one of these is optional, and every field in the basics.profiles array **must** be entered lowercase, without spaces.
-If you want support for more social networks, feel free to leave an issue.
+Every single one of these is optional, and every field in the basics.profiles array **must** be entered without spaces.
+This theme will try to use the matching `-square` version of the icon from FontAwesome if it doesn't already have support for one of your profiles.
+If you want support for more social networks, feel free to leave an issue, or even better, submit a pull request.
 Thanks.

 If you want to keep your resume mobile-friendly, please limit the number of profiles to 10, please.
 No one should have over 10 profiles on their resume anyway.